MuzhdaN/Foodie-blog_PP1/README.md

    - While checking the perofmance of the website in the lighthouse dev tools the following error occured:
         - Document does not have a meta description.
 Fixed this by adding meta description in the header of recipe page.

+   - While deploying the website in the github pages, Readme page would appear as deafult page and the css properties wouldn't apear.
+Therefore, the home.html name was changed to index.html to solve one part of this issue.
+Also, the link path for style.css was changed from absolute to relative.

 ## Deployment